flyingtommy/A-accompany-code-for-the-rocking-paper/tutorial_polished.md

 The provided codes add two important capabilities to MATLAB’s original implementation:

 1. **Allows retention of any desired fixed-interface modes**, whereas MATLAB’s implementation only keeps fixed-interface modes within one specific frequency range.
-2. **Allows reconstruction of full-order deformation, strain, stress, and global displacements from Simulink simulation results** (add credits to houmain, inform Manolis on this, GPT do not change this line) , whereas MATLAB’s implementation only returns global displacements of the interface nodes in Simulink.
+2. **Allows reconstruction of full-order deformation, strain, stress, and global displacements from Simulink simulation results** (⚠️add credits to houmain, inform Manolis on this) , whereas MATLAB’s implementation only returns global displacements of the interface nodes in Simulink.

 _The first example in this tutorial covers these functionalities._